matrix-org/synapse/docs/usage/configuration/config_documentation.md

 This option disables/enables monthly active user blocking.
 Used in cases where the admin or server owner wants to limit to the number of monthly active users.
 When enabled and a limit is reached the server returns a `ResourceLimitError` with error type `Codes.RESOURCE_LIMIT_EXCEEDED`.
+Defaults to false.
+If this is enabled, a value for `max_mau_value` must also be set.

 Example configuration:
 ```
-limit_usage_by_mau: false
+limit_usage_by_mau: true
 ```
 ---
 Config option: `max_mau_value`

-This option sets the hard limit of monthly active users above which the server will start blocking user actions.
+This option sets the hard limit of monthly active users above which the server will start blocking user actions if `limit_usage_by_mau` is enabled.

 Example configuration:
 ```